-Access improvements to waysides along the highway could have a minor beneficial impact on tourism operations in the area.
+The new proposed wayside near MP 20.5 and access improvements to waysides along the highway could have a minor beneficial impact on tourism operations in the area.
 Improvements could decrease wayside maintenance efforts, especially snow plow activity.

 Better snow plow service would allow tourist operators to use waysides later in the year, especially, during the bald eagle congregation.
 Similarly, the Revised Proposed Action could have beneficial long-term impacts to future economic opportunities in the Haines Borough because the Revised Proposed Action would decrease travel times to the Haines port and related facilities.